 • Eating a nutritious diet rich in fruits and vegetables

-The good news is that many of the healthy behaviors that help you keep your chronic condition under control also help prevent brain health issues like Alzheimer’s and other dementias.
+The good news is that many of the healthy behaviors that help you prevent chronic conditions or keep them under control also help prevent brain health issues like Alzheimer’s and other dementias.
 You may also want to talk to your doctor about any additional steps to take related to brain health and your chronic condition(s).

 Free Healthy Lifestyle Programs that Promote Brain Health